SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 	.. rubric:: Things I haven't yet found a good home for:

 	* ``import``
+	* Name binding

 .. container:: docdescription

-	.. rubric:: Things I deliberately haven't included in the Language Guide (which may be incorrect)
+	.. rubric:: Things I deliberately haven't included in the Language Guide (which may or may not be correct)

 	* AppKit
 	* Integration with Interface Builder